ohmae/mmupnp/README.md

 Of course, this also can be used from kotlin.

 ## Requirements
-- Java SE 7 or later
+- Java 8 or later (or Java 6 or later with retrolambda)
-- Android API Level 15 (Android 4.0.3) or later
+- Android Gradle Plugin 3.0.0 or later

-As you know, Android Studio (2.2 or later) supports Java 8 development.
-But it is NOT fully support.
-Several statements depend on the API level.
-For example, try-with-resource statement requires API level 19.
-Therefore, this library restricts the use of such statement.

 ## Restrictions
 - This library support only ControlPoint functions.